Donaghmede Shopping Centre

 Donaghmede Shopping Centre is a mid-size shopping centre located in Donaghmede, a suburb in Dublin's Northside.

 The shopping centre is built on the site of the original Donaghmede House.
 The shopping centre had a H Williams supermarket as original anchor but was sold to Dunnes Stores in 1987.
 Dunnes moved the entrance inside the centre, and operates a two-storey anchor unit.
-The centre has a McDonald's restaurant in the car park, a pub called The Donaghmede Inn closed in 2020 due to covid, a cafe and a public branch library.
+The centre has a McDonald's restaurant in the car park, a cafe and a public branch library.
 It has over 50 shops and 2 levels of shopping and a petrol station.

 Redevelopment plans

 Proposals to redevelop the shopping centre were under discussion for some years and as of 2007, permission for some redevelopment was given.